dannykap/diger/README.md

 ## HOW DOES IT WORK
 * __Deployment phase__
     <br>Should be done once per account+region to:
-    - allocate a dynamoDB table used for caching and act as a trigger event ledger
+    - allocate a dynamoDB table used for caching and act as an event ledger
     - Create a lambda layer that, once applied to a lambda during a debugging session, mirrors the trigger event to the local machine
 * __Connection phase__
     <br>Executing the 'connect' CLI command in any IDE debugger will: